 Our AWS services are hosted across multiple availability zones, to minimize the chance of downtime if AWS experiences issues.
 Although our services are currently hosted in a single AWS region, our provisioning is highly automated and we are able to restart the service in a different region quickly.

 Our development team follows secure software development best practices such as code reviews and an automated test suite that is run before every change to our production servers.

-We run third party penetration tests at least yearly, and quickly remediate any vulnerabilities that are found.
+We run third party penetration tests periodically, and quickly remediate any vulnerabilities that are found.

 We utilize services (primarily Github Dependabot) that continously monitor for vulnerabilities in the software libraries and dependencies that we use, and upgrade libraries as necessary.
 Our policy is to only use dependencies that are actively maintained and well trusted.

 We also utilize static code scanning tools to continously monitor our application code for potential vulnerabilities.